evilgeniuschronicles/DIY-Book-Scanner/README.md

 # DIY-BookScanner

-Scripts for managing the DIY Bookscanner project on OS X
+Scripts for managing the DIY Book scanner project on OS X